Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 ## What happens if a Moderator-Client wants to connect to the ServerLogic when a Moderator-Client is already connected to the ServerLogic?

-If the new Moderator-Client has entered the required password correctly, the old Moderator-Client is disconnected from the ServerLogic and a new session is started.
+If the new Moderator-Client has entered the required password correctly, the old Moderator-Client is disconnected from the ServerLogic and a new Online-Session is started.
 This has the following reasons:

 1. Since the password is only known to the ServerLogic owners, the moderator cannot be thrown out by a random person.
-2. The moderator can start a new session at any time and does not have to worry about if there is still a session going on somewhere.
+2. The moderator can start a new Online-Session at any time and does not have to worry about if there is still an Online-Session going on somewhere.
-3. In the event that the ServerLogic mistakenly thinks that a session is already in progress, the ServerLogic will not be blocked and can continue to be used without problems.
+3. In the event that the ServerLogic mistakenly thinks that an Online-Session is already in progress, the ServerLogic will not be blocked and can continue to be used without problems.

 ## What happens in case of an illegal message being recieved?

 Moderator-Client and ServerLogic should never send [illegal messages](#errortypeenum), as this is a sign of a damaged architecture or insufficient network protocol.
 Should this marginal case occur nevertheless, the connection between Moderator-Client and ServerLogic should be cut and the [illegal message](#errortypeenum) ignored.
-The game is then continued in Offline-Mode, unless the moderator chooses to go back online and reconnect to the ServerLogic.
+The game is then continued in Offline-Mode, unless the moderator chooses to go back into Online-Mode and reconnect to the ServerLogic.

 ## What happens in case of a pause?